However, none is perfect for all conditions. If you are fishing for 30 minutes with no bites, it is time to try a different bait in your arsenal.

 The fish will hit it pretty fast.
 Take a bag of dry cat food with you to use for chum where legal.
 I hear canned dog food works good too, but I have never tried it.

 It would be easy for a company to take canned cat food and rebrand it “Catfish Food”.
 It works that good!

 Canned cat food works great as a chum weight on a floyd rig.

-- Nightcrawlers>Nightcrawlers (lumbricus terrestris or freeking big worms) are natural Catfish food.
+Nightcrawlers (lumbricus terrestris or freaking big worms) are natural Catfish food.